knative/release/TIMELINE.md

 - Automation will trigger all the downstream repos to update their dependencies to these new versions in the next few cycles.
 The goal is to have the first wave of repo releases (**serving**, **eventing**, etc) become "releasable" by the scheduled [day of release](#t-minus-zero---day-of-release).
 This is signaled via the reporting of the [releasability](PROCEDURES.md#releasability-check) status posted to the **release-`xdotx`** Slack channel every morning (5am PST, M-F).

 ### Supporting repos
+📝 See instructions for guidance on [Releasing a repository](PROCEDURES.md#releasing-a-repository) and follow all the steps.

 | Repo   | Releasability   |
 | ---------------------- | ---------------------- |
 | [knative.dev/hack](https://github.com/knative/hack) | N/A |